darthcow/cep-getter/README.md

 # cep-getter
-project I made to implement simple get request using retrofit, the api used is [Viacep](https://viacep.com.br/)
+Project I made to implement simple get request using retrofit, the api used is [Viacep](https://viacep.com.br/)

 Project is 90% done.